 Although, despite the increased spending on HR technology, most businesses still have a long way to go.
 Over half (55%) of those surveyed said the time to implement and get people using the systems has been too long.
 Plus, a further 57% say some processes they'd hoped to manage in the new system are still done manually.
 All the while, employees are suffering from using software that simply isn’t up to scratch, which could result in many choosing to leave the business.

 Casemore continues: “To counteract the effects of the recession and cut costs, businesses need to ensure that they’re focusing on streamlining their internal processes.
+A smooth, unified HR Service Delivery platform can eliminate friction, cut unnecessary admin, and give employees confidence that they’re working with up-to-date systems, rather than scrambling through multiple disconnected platforms.
 Poor HR processes are not only costing business decision-makers money, but irritating employees with multiple, time-consuming systems is only going to drive them away.
 And with the average cost of hiring a new employee around £3,000, fixing HR issues is vital for any business looking to save on unnecessary costs.
 For many, doing so will be the difference between making it through this challenging period, or not.”

 About the research